 After approval of the final report by the supervisor, you will present your work in an oral presentation.
 Another student from your programme acts as an opponent.
+If you are a master's student, you will have one additional opponen, either a senior scientist or a PhD student.
 You obtain feedback and opposition both for the oral part and the written part.
 You must also yourself at some point during the course act as opponent for at least one other student.
 After having revised the report based on feedback from the opponents and the public, you hand the report in to the coordinator for eventual additional feedback, final evaluation and examination.
 Here, there might also be differences between coordinators, and you will be given precise instructions by your coordinator.

 Writing the report